abinavseelan/comments-sync-poc/README.md

 ## Features

 - Syncs text-diffs with server in *real-time*
-- Syncing is debounced on the client to prevent too many calls.
+- Syncing is *debounced* on the client to limit sync calls.
 Text is synced when the user has paused typing (500 ms)
 - Text are stored as drafts.
 An assumption that is made is that a draft is *unique* for a given user & a given post.
 - Drafts can be loaded on any device to continue work from there.
-All that is required is the user ID and post ID to fetch the draft for the post.
+All that is required is the user ID and post ID to fetch the draft for the post and continue your work. :slightly_smiling_face:
 - Saving a text post will purge the draft.

 ## Setup Guide